itsmenatika/jslogsystem/docs/exp/keepProcessAlive.md

 ## what it does?

 It creates a fake async function that keeps the current process running.
-It's useful for tasking if you don't want to load your entire application or if you want to run the log System standalone.
+It's useful for testing if you don't want to load your entire application or if you want to run the log System standalone.

 Internal implemention currently looks like this:
 ```typescript